Post Job

 Typically, a senior accounts representative familiarizes all the accounts of the company.
 Senior accounts representatives communicate with customers and resolve client-associated complaints or issues.
 They monitor business and company messages, email, and other communication systems.
 It is part of their job to respond to their clients.
 The skills needed for this position include customer service, sales or marketing, and account management.
 They are also expected to be knowledgeable in PowerPoint, trade, and product development.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that area sales representative responsibilities requires skills like "sales process," "customer relations," "post sales," and "product knowledge."
-But a senior accounts representative might use skills, such as, "patients," "payment arrangements," "medicaid," and "branch management."
+For example, resumes show us that area sales representative responsibilities requires skills like "sales process," "customer relations," "post sales," and "product knowledge."
+But a senior accounts representative might use other skills in their typical duties, such as, "patients," "payment arrangements," "medicaid," and "branch management."

-In general, senior accounts representatives study at similar levels of education than area sales representatives.
+In general, senior accounts representatives achieve similar levels of education than area sales representatives.
 They're 3.2% less likely to obtain a Master's Degree while being 0.4% less likely to earn a Doctoral Degree.

 A territory representative is responsible for selling the company's goods and services within a designated area, negotiating offers with potential clients, and identifying business opportunities according to market trends and customer demands.
 Territory representatives analyze the sales performance and strategize techniques to reach sales targets by coordinating with the whole sales team.
 They must be highly knowledgeable of the products offered by the company to demonstrate features and functionalities and respond to the inquiries and concerns the customers may have.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from area sales representatives resumes, they are more likely to have skills like "sales process," "customer relations," "post sales," and "territory sales."
-But a territory representative might have skills like "patients," "customer relationships," "territory development," and "food handling."
+The required skills of the two careers differ considerably.
+For example, area sales representatives are more likely to have skills like "sales process," "customer relations," "post sales," and "territory sales."
+But a territory representative is more likely to have skills like "patients," "customer relationships," "territory development," and "food handling."

-When it comes to education, territory representatives tend to earn similar education levels than area sales representatives.
+When it comes to education, territory representatives tend to earn similar degree levels compared to area sales representatives.
 In fact, they're 3.3% less likely to earn a Master's Degree, and 0.3% less likely to graduate with a Doctoral Degree.

 A sales development representative qualifies leads at the sales funnel's initial stages.
 Sales development representatives need to conduct research for prospective clients and qualify the leads before handing them to the sales team.
 They develop sales strategies to attract buyers or solicit potential customers.
 They need to build relationships with their customers to determine their needs and qualify the viability of interests to drive sales.
 Also, they collaborate with the sales executives making certain that corporate targets and goals are met.